-The four year Festival for the benefit of the Masonic Charitable Foundation has impacted upon West Lancashire Freemasons' Charity.
-Although voluntary income from Masons' donations has continued, these have been at a significantly lower level than before the Festival.
+The four year Festival for the benefit of the Masonic Charitable Foundation impacted upon West Lancashire Freemasons' Charity.
+Although voluntary income from Masons' donations continued, these were at a significantly lower level than before the Festival.
 The Charity had predicted that this would be the case, and had framed their reserves policy accordingly.
-The festival is due to end in September 2021 and the Trustees will be starting a campaign to attract donations towards the Charity with the aim of steadily building donation income back to pre Festival levels.
+The festival ended in September 2021 and the Trustees began a campaign to attract donations from West Lancashire Freemasons towards the Charity with the aim of steadily building donation income back to pre Festival levels.

 Non-masonic giving has for many years been a major constituent of the Charity's work.
 The Charity's policy is to seek to make 3 or 4 awards each year, of £25,000 or more in each instance , with the aim of making a significant impact on the organisation supported and, hopefully, increasing and improving the profile of Freemasonry in general.
-(During the year to March 2021 non-masonic giving concentrated on giving assistance to Covid-19 initiatives.)